torden/cpulimit/README.md

 * -v or --verbose : show control statistics
 * -z or --lazy : exit if there is no suitable target process or if it was die
 * -h or --help : display this help and exit
-* -d or --daemonize : damonization , if it not use, cpulimited using forground mode
+* -d or --daemonize : damonization , if it does not use, cpulimited using foreground mode
 * -f or --force : forcing running mode , killing prevent process with forcing multiple run locking

 ## How to Use